amicuchu/NintendoClientsWiki/Station-Protocol.md

 [[PIA Protocols]] > Station Protocol (0x100)
 ---

-NOTE: Message id is part of the packet payload.
+Message id is part of the packet payload.
 The message id in the packet header is always 0 in this protocol.

 | Message ID | Description |
 | --- | --- |